 To maintain cost efficiency:

 Scaling should always be tied to measurable gains in data output.
+For practical strategies, see Affordable Proxies for Continuous Data Collection.

 Teams often run into problems when they: